For years the mortgage industry has been demanding that their form be completed “OR THE LOAN WON’T BE APPROVED!!!”

 1) Lender Questionnaires are written in favor of the lender.
 They are strategically designed to shift the liability to the association or person completing the form.

 2) There is no legal obligation to complete them.
 There has been no known evidence of any statute/code/law in any state that requires any party to complete a “lender questionnaire” / “HOA Certificate” / “Condo Certificate” etc. Beyond this, all attorneys that we consulted had no knowledge of any legal obligation.

 3) Lender Questionnaires are for the purchaser, who is NOT a member of the association and to which the association or its management company has NO obligation.
 Providing privileged association information to the lender or buyer could be a violation (reference sections 4 & 8).

-4) Lender Questionnaires are potential violations of legal obligation to HOA (fiduciary), as well as a contractual obligation to the HOA, and finally confidentiality.
+4) Lender Questionnaires are potential violations of a legal obligation to the HOA (fiduciary), as well as a contractual obligation to the HOA, and finally confidentiality.

 5) Many questions are impossible to answer such as the number of homes: rentals / 2nd home/owner-occupied/investor owner.
 Additionally, one question asks about “… foreclosure or deed-in-lieu…” and requires a “yes” or “no” answer.
 It is impossible because they are different and each may require a different answer.
 Finally, are reserves adequately funded…describe adequate (opinions).
 These are only a few of the many examples that were pointed out by the attorneys with whom we spoke.

 6) There is no way to automate answering these questions for multiple (5,000) forms.
 The wording of these questions can easily be misread or misunderstood.
 If you don't believe me take a 4 to 6-page questionnaire to your favorite attorney and ask them for their opinion.